GrantsTracks2121/hike-the-ministik-Nov2024/content/suggestedmobileapps/index.md

 - have both Android and iOS versions, and
 - can be used in offline mode, that is, without a cell signal.

-This site has no association with the developers of any of apps listed here.
+This site has no affiliation with the developers of any of apps listed here.
 Apps are listed in alphabetical order.

 ## [Locus Map](https://www.locusmap.app/)
 <div class="w-full">